-Back to the Future: Gender, Ethnicity & The Informal Finance Options – Any Lessons from the Annual August Meetings of Igbo Women? - The News Chronicle
+Back to the Future: Gender, Ethnicity & The Informal Finance Options – Any Lessons from the Annual August Meetings of Igbo Women?

 Theoretical, and rather regrettably, previous studies (up to 2009/2010 when this manuscript was published) in the area of access to micro-credit have paid limited attention to the peculiar challenges of this segment of society, i.e. petty traders (mostly micro, informal and self-employed) and their contributions to the wider economy.

 Practically, or from a policy perspective, there is a need to reach out to members of the national/ state chapters of these August Meetings to discuss and accommodate the needs of their members into a holistic framework that would enable the mainstreaming of their economic contributions – past, present, and future – to the economic development of the country.
-Informality does not equate to illegality, a platform for voices to be heard would go a long way in persuading the formalization of the informal sector to the better of the economy.
+Informality does not equate to illegality, a platform for voices to be heard would go a long way in persuading the formalisation of the informal sector to the better of the economy.
 Needless to add that this demonstrates a level of inclusivity that could be perceived as a win-win situation for all groups, with the government being the most impoverished in terms of social capital.

 About the Author:

-Nnamdi O. Madichie is based at the Dundee Business School, Abertay University in Dundee, Scotland.
+Nnamdi O. Madichie is Professor of Marketing and Entrepreneurship at the University of Kigali, Rwanda.
 His research interests straddle broad areas of marketing and entrepreneurship (ethnic, gender and diasporic).
-He is the author of “Micro-credit for microenterprises?
-A study of women “petty” traders in Eastern Nigeria” as well as the award-winning article entitled “Cultural determinants of entrepreneurial emergence in a typical sub-Sahara African context.”
-Dr. Madichie is also a Visiting Professor at the Unizik Business School, Awka, Nigeria, Fellow of the Chartered Institute of Marketing (FCIM) and Senior Fellow of the Higher Education Academy (SFHEA).
+He is author of “Micro-credit for microenterprises?
+A study of women “petty” traders in Eastern Nigeria” as well as the award winning article entitled “Cultural determinants of entrepreneurial emergence in a typical sub-Sahara African context.”
+Professor Madichie is also Visiting Professor at the Unizik Business School, Awka, Nigeria, Fellow of the Chartered Institute of Marketing (FCIM) and Senior Fellow of the Higher Education Academy (SFHEA).
 He is also past editor of the African Journal of Business and Economic Research (AJBER) published by Adonis & Abbey.
-He can be contacted at n.madichie@abertay.ac.uk
+He can be contacted at: nmadichie@uok.ac.rw